 In theory, you can transfer existing pensions into your SIPP.
 However, you need to give careful thought to whether this is a good idea, taking into consideration:

-• Is it a workplace pension - If you are employed, because of auto-enrolment you will have an existing pension.
-As your employer makes contributions into this pension, it should be your first choice when it comes to pension savings, over and above a SIPP
+- Is it a workplace pension? - If you are employed, you may have an existing pension due to auto-enrolment.
+As your employer makes contributions into this pension, it should be your first choice when it comes to pension savings, over and above a SIPP.

 When can I access my SIPP?